What is pension drawdown and how does it work?

 Things to consider when choosing a pension drawdown provider

 You need to consider the range of investment funds on offer and their different risk profiles and volatility, and whether a drawdown product will give you access to the market’s best performing funds.
 You should also think about how you want to access and manage your drawdown plan – for example, is it important to you that your provider has a good digital offering?
-Also check the charges you will pay and any extra guarantees you may be able to get.
+Also, check the charges you will pay and any extra guarantees you may be able to get.

 You’ll also need to think about what a sustainable income would be depending on the size of your pot, your age, your lifestyle, your investments, and how long you might be in retirement.
 A 2017 study from the University of York found 4% was the magic number you could withdraw from a pension pot as income each year for a comfortable life without taking too much out or leaving too much behind unspent when you die.

-But a paper published last year by the Institute and Faculty of Actuaries found that 3.5% is the drawdown rate needed for a sustainable income.
+But a paper published in 2018 by the Institute and Faculty of Actuaries found that 3.5% is the drawdown rate needed for a sustainable income.
 So, for example, a healthy person who begins drawdown at age 65 could take £3,500 a year from a £100,000 pension pot and it would be sustainable, the research found.
 But if they entered drawdown at age 55, the figure would fall to 3%.

 Can I still save into a pension if I drawdown my pension?